harrythecode/LocalDataExplorer/README.md

 2. Open `index.html` in your preferred browser
 3. Start exploring your data!

+Alternatively, you can try the online demo: [LocalDataExplorer Demo](https://harrythecode.github.io/LocalDataExplorer/)

 ## 🤝 Contributing

 We welcome contributions!
 Whether it's feature requests, bug reports, or code contributions, please feel free to reach out or submit a pull request.